HOUSTON – Houston Police say a man has been arrested in the south side murder of his sister-in-law.

 It's believed the suspect fled the scene in a Ford F-350, which was later found abandoned.
 Further investigation identified Ayala as the suspect in the case, police say.

-Prosecutors say Ayala gave a confession statement to police and reportedly admitted to killing Hernandez and stealing the couple's property so that he could sell it.
+Prosecutors say Ayala gave a confession statement to police and reportedly admitted to killing Hernandez.

 Police allege Hernandez's murder was retaliation for the arrest of her husband.
 The husband was arrested a couple weeks before the murder and was placed in federal custody for immigration issues.
 He was also charged with assault of a family member.